 “There is always a well-known solution to every human problem — neat, plausible, and wrong.”
 H.L.
 Mencken

-“ONLY FOOLS FALL FOR SCIENTOLOGY” Variations on this headline is a common fallacy that needs to be addressed once and for all.
+“ONLY FOOLS FALL FOR SCIENTOLOGY” Variations of this headline is a common fallacy that needs to be addressed once and for all.

 Hypnosis is most effective upon those with superior intelligence.
-The old hypnotists all agree, concluding that this is because:
+The old hypnotists all agreed, stating this in one form or another and concluding that this is because:

 “Intelligent people can control their minds better”

 “Contrary to general belief, it has been my experience that the more intelligent the subject, the easier it is to induce hypnosis” Ralph Slater, Stage Hypnotist, played Carnegie Hall several times the winter of 1949/1950 then Dianetics appeared the next spring..

 Page 18, Andrew Salter, “Conditioned Reflex Therapy” (c) 1949 contains a summary of prior psychologists conclusions regarding intelligence and hypnotism:

 “Krasnogorski, a disciple of Pavlov, has demonstrated that in children the ease of reflex formation increases with intelligence.(22)